kubernetes-sigs/azurefile-csi-driver/docs/workload-identity.md

 az role assignment create --assignee $USER_ASSIGNED_IDENTITY_OBJECT_ID --role Contributor --scope $AZURE_FILE_RESOURCE_GROUP_ID
 ```

-## 3. Establish federated identity credential between the identity and the Azurefile service account issuer & subject
+## 3. Establish federated identity credential between the identity and the Azurefile service account issuer and subject

  - if you are using Azure AD Application: